invoke-ai/InvokeAI/docs/installation/010_INSTALL_AUTOMATED.md

     === "Linux users"

-        For reasons that are not entirely clear, installing the correct version of Python can be a bit of a challenge on Ubuntu, Linux Mint, Pop!_OS, and other Debian-derived distributions.

-        On Ubuntu 22.04 and higher, run the following:
+        To install an appropriate version of Python On Ubuntu 22.04 and higher, run the following:

         ```
         sudo apt update